trymboe/image_classification/README.md

 To run this program, run main.py.

 If [-t, --train] is not active, the evaluation parth will start using a pretrained model that is found in the models directory.
+This requires no path setup as a path to a pretrained model is already coded for evaluation.

 If you want to train your own model, you can add the [-t, --train] argument.
-This also requires [--model_path] to be added, and is the path the newly trained model will be saved to.
+IMPORTAINT, everything is seeded This also requires [--model_path] to be added, and is the path the newly trained model will be saved to.
+If you want to evaluate this new model, you need to change the path in main.py